 We selected our apartment based on its close proximity to four of the third wave coffee shops that made our list.
 We often use this technique when we travel, an easy task in Cape Town due to the vast number of coffee shops in the city.
 This savvy maneuver gave us easy access to some of the top coffee shops in Cape Town as well as other cool spots that tend to be near specialty coffee shops.

-Cape Town Coffee Shop Guide
+Our Favorite Cape Town Coffee Shops

 The Cape Town metropolitan area has less than 4 million residents, but you wouldn’t know it by the seemingly endless number of Cape Town coffee shops.
 The good news is that it’s easy to find a good cup of joe wherever you are in the city.